faerryn/ur/README.md

 # Ur
-A zig version manager, written in zig.
+A Zig version manager, written in Zig.

 ```
 A zig version manager, written in zig.